What Is Homocystinuria?

 Homocystinuria is an inherited disorder that keeps the body from processing the essential amino acid methionine.
 Amino acids are the building blocks of protein.
 Methionine occurs naturally in various proteins.
-It is necessary to ensure growth in infants and maintenance of the body’s nitrogen balance in adults.
+Infants need it for growth, and adults need it to maintain their body’s nitrogen balance.

-The illness usually affects infants during the first few years of life, and the more rare forms of the disorder can lead to failure-to-thrive syndrome.
-Left untreated, homocystinuria can have serious and sometimes fatal complications.
+The illness usually affects infants during the first few years of life, and the more rare forms of the disorder can lead to children being underweight.
+If it’s left untreated, homocystinuria can have serious and sometimes fatal complications.

 The symptoms will depend on the type of homocystinuria.
 Symptoms generally develop during the first years of life.
 However, some people experience symptoms during adulthood.
+Symptoms are often vague and difficult to detect.
 The most common forms of this disorder may involve the following symptoms:

 - dislocation of the lenses in the eyes

 - chest deformities, such as a protrusion or a caved-in appearance of the breastbone

 Less common variations involve these additional signs and symptoms:

 - megaloblastic anemia, an anemia involving larger-than-normal red blood cells

 Numerous variations of homocystinuria exist.
 They range from common to rare.
 No specific names exist for these variations.
 Instead, they’re distinguished by their symptoms.

 Infants who are affected by the common form of this disorder generally experience mild symptoms.
 In fact, they may not even have symptoms that require treatment until they’re older.
 However, the less common forms of this disorder have been known to cause more serious developmental problems, including impaired intellectual capability.